junxit/us-congress-bills-115/bill.md

 - **(3)** in paragraph (4), by striking “corporation” and inserting “FFA”;
 - **(4)** in paragraph (6), by striking “corporation” and inserting “FFA”;
 - **(5)** by amending paragraph (8) to read as follows:
-  > - **(8)** use FFA funds to give prizes, awards, loans, and grants to deserving members, chapters, and associations to carry out the purposes of the FFA;
+  > - **(8)** use FFA funds to give prizes, awards, loans, and grants to deserving members, local FFA chapters, and State FFA associations to carry out the purposes of the FFA;

 - **(6)** by amending paragraph (9) to read as follows:
   > - **(9)** produce publications, websites, and other media;